 Issue Suggested Strategy I don't agree with the proposed IEP Consider trying something temporary to see if it can work.
 Alter the instruction, services, or accommodations and monitor his/her progress.
 See below.
 School says it is giving him/her all it can Ask for a district representative to attend the follow-up meeting(s).
-Discuss options such as: • Changing the composition of the school support and services team • Tweaking services, supports, accommodations • Looking at other local schools that may better meet your child's needs I don't agree with the proposed placement (where your child attends If the issue is that you want either more general education, more special education, or services time for your child, try altering the ratio of time spent in one setting or the other.
+Discuss options such as: • Changing the composition of the school support and services team • Tweaking services, supports, accommodations • Looking at other local schools that may better meet your child's needs I don't agree with the proposed placement (where your child attends school or receives services) If the issue is that you want either more general education, more special education, or services time for your child, try altering the ratio of time spent in one setting or the other.
 Discuss and push for flexibility and a placement that benefits your child.
-If you want a different setting altogether, you must provide the data and facts to support why that setting makes sense. school or receives services) If you are pushing for the district to pay for private school, you will need to prove it cannot provide a Free , Appropriate Public Education (FAPE) in the setting it has offered.
+If you want a different setting altogether, you must provide the data and facts to support why that setting makes sense.
+If you are pushing for the district to pay for private school, you will need to prove it cannot provide a Free, Appropriate Public Education (FAPE) in the setting it has offered.
 Remember: the school must document why an inclusive placement is not what is being proposed for your child - even if you agree to the placement.
 I disagree with the evaluation results Request an Independent Educational Evaluation (IEE) in writing.
-See Appendix A - Independent Educational Evaluation, page 82.
-Communicate with your case manager or school contact direct cannot provide details: • Write a short letter requesting information about the numprogram or service sessions, including dates and minutes • Ask to see notes of the sessions, details of intervention sessions any related paperwork Do not rely on an aide, therapist or provider to provide the details: I don't like my child's IEP goals Help the team focus on the critical elements of each goal.
+See Appendix A - Independent Educational Evaluation , page 82.
+I don't believe my child is receiving agreed-upon services Communicate with your case manager or school contact directly.
+If they cannot provide details: • Write a short letter requesting information about the number of program or service sessions, including dates and minutes • Ask to see notes of the sessions, details of intervention sessions and any related paperwork Do not rely on an aide, therapist or provider to provide the details l don't like my child's IEP goals Help the team focus on the critical elements of each goal.
 All IEP goals (academic, social, functional, organizational, behavior) must be written in a manner that is strategic, measurable, and attainable and must contain these five critical elements: 1.
 The student (WHO) 2.
 Will do what (BEHAVIOR) 3.
 To what level or degree (CRITERION) 4.
 Under what conditions (CONDITIONS) 5.
 In what length of time (TIMEFRAME) For more on goals see: Appendix A - Standards-based Individualized Education Program (IEP) Goals, page 83.